Engineering + Technology

 Recruiting Events

-A great way to start making targeted connections is by attending events such as information sessions, panels with special guests, and workshops.
-View upcoming events on Handshake or receive a weekly digest of upcoming events by subscribing to the Engineering & Technology newsletter.
+A great way to start making targeted connections is by attending events such as information sessions, career fairs, panels with special guests, and workshops.
+View upcoming events on Handshake or receive a weekly digest of upcoming events through our weekly This Week @ Career email.
 While attending these events, be intentional by identifying your personal strategy and what you hope to gain from your attendance.
 Attendance by itself will not advance your career goals.

 Resumes and Cover Letters